mtheoryx/drpoindexter/public-site/src/notes/twitch-for-companies/index.md

 It's a whole ecosystem that suddenly became nigh but irrelevant in 2020.
 Good news: We've been doing this Twitch thing since before 2019, so certainly before COVID-19.

+What do you want out of Twitch?
+And what are you willing to put in?
+Theres are your TOP questions before even creating an account.
+Some people stream to teach others, or promote products/services.
+Others use it as a way of maintaining social connection and deeper conversation than a tweet can provide.
+Still some others do it purely for fun, and enjoy broadening the diversity of their relationships.

 ### <a name="teams-and-individuals"></a>Teams and Individuals

 Individuals streaming on their own channels are a fantastic way to start entering this sphere.

 What starts out as an ambitious individual striking into the world of streaming can quickly become a powerhouse for your brand.
 The platform could be used for showcasing wins, talking about challenges, running contests, doing demos, anything you can image.

-To not: Typically individuals are streaming as themselves.
+To note: Typically individuals are streaming as themselves.
 They are not beholden to only talk about "company stuff" and it's important to both realize that, and embrace it.

 People come to the stream for the person, the community, and the content.
 Not to learn about your company like it's some kind of zoom webinar.
 New world thinking is required.